cometchat/cometchat-sample-app-android-kotlin/README.md

  <img align="left" src="https://github.com/cometchat-pro/android-kotlin-chat-app/blob/master/ScreenShot/screenshots.png">

-## Installtion
+## Installation

    Simply Clone the project from android-kotlin-chat-app repository and open in Android Studio.
    Build the Demo App and it will be ready to Run

-## Note
+##Note

    Branch v1.8 contains UI with SDK v1.8+ .
    Branch v2.0 contains UI with SDK v2.0+ .
 Apps created in v2 requires Region.
 Branch v2 and master contains CometChat Pro SDK with latest feature and updates

 ## Run the Sample App

-   To Run to sample App you have to do the following changes by Adding **ApiKey** , **AppId** and **REGION**
+   To Run to sample App you have to do the following changes by Adding **ApiKey** and **AppId**

    - Open the Project in Android Mode in Android Studio